suriyadeepan/suriyadeepan.github.io/_posts/2016-06-07-flask-intro.markdown

 {% endhighlight %}

 We have successfully installed flask in a virtual environment.
-Now lets jump to the _hello world_ applications.
+Now lets jump to the _hello world_ application.

 ## Hello World!